Chickpeas

 Chickpea originated in southeast Turkey about 8,000 years ago with evidence indicating Cicer reticulatum L. as the wild ancestor.
 The cultivated chickpea is Cicer arietinum L. with two seed types Desi (small), and Kabuli (large) seed type.
 The Kabuli chickpea is thought to have evolved from a Desi type, probably by mutation.

 From its origin in Turkey and Greece, the chickpea was soon spread by traders to Europe, North Africa, and India.
 Kabuli types reached India in the 18th Century.
 In the 16th Century, the Spanish and Portuguese had taken Kabulis with them to South and Central America.
 Chickpeas are believed to have been grown in the hanging gardens of Babylon, one of the Seven Wonders of the Ancient World.
-It took to the 1920s before chickpeas were commercially introduced in Canada, and the 1930s in California.
+It took until the 1920s before chickpeas were commercially introduced in Canada, and the 1930s in California.

 Although the wild species are difficult to maintain and have not been studied thoroughly, some of the wild species demonstrate attributes that may be useful for genetic improvement of Cicer arietinum (improved resistance to fusarium wilt, ascochyta blight, and botrytis grey mould).
 Although crosses between the wild and cultivated species are not generally successful, Cicer reticulatum can be readily crossed with Cicer arietinum to form hybrids that exhibit only slightly reduced pollen fertility and seed set.